erichie/laravel-ruby-command-line-gem/README.md

     $ mw start

 This will start your Laravel server, ngrok to publicly expose your app, a Queue listener, and open a new terminal where your code resides

-If using Vagrant to run your Laravel server execute:

-    $ mw start --vagrant

 Execute: